 Noise will be generated during restoration activities from a variety of sources including motor vessel operation and other mechanical equipment (e.g., pumps, compressors, heavy equipment) that may be required to perform the restoration activities.
-Noise considerations were not included for further analysis in this RP/PEIS because the proposed restoration activities within the Park.
-Therefore, noise generated are not unusual to everyday activities within the Park.
+Noise considerations were not included for further analysis in this Plan/PEIS because the proposed restoration activities are of short duration and the types of noise generated are not unusual to everyday activities within the Park.
 Therefore, noise generated would not have a direct or indirect impact to visitor experience in the Park or to the Park's marine resources.